Cobliteam/docker-images/README.md

 # Cobli CI Images

 This repository contains specifications for some Docker images used in Continuous Integration of other Cobli projects.

-All of the images are based on Ubuntu.
+All the images are pushed to quay.io automatically.
+To use them, prefix the image name with `quay.io`.
+For example, `quay.io/cobli/ci-sbt:latest`.

 ## cobli/ci-sbt

+Base: ubuntu:16.04

 This image contains:
 - Base utilities: git, ssh, tar, gzip, ca-certificates, apt-transport-https